Health, Social Work and Social Care

-The faculty of Health & Social Care has a strong track record in applied health and social care research.
+The School of Health, Wellbeing and Social Care has a strong track record in applied health and social care research.
 We are funded by the Research Councils (ESRC and AHRC), the National Institute for Health Research and a wide range of trusts, charities and commercial organisations.
 In the Research Excellence Framework (REF) 2014, 69 per cent of our research submitted in the Social work and social policy category was judged to be world leading (4*) or internationally excellent (3*).
 73 per cent of our research was assessed as 4* or 3* for impact and 75 per cent for research environment.

-The faculty is committed to making a difference to health and social care practice and works in partnership with the stakeholders of research in all of our activities.
-We have a lively postgraduate community on campus and a busy international research events calendar.
+The School is committed to making a difference to health and social care practice and works in partnership with the stakeholders of research in all of our activities.